Culture 8 March 2026 5 min read

 Camille

 Learning French isn't just about grammar and vocabulary.
-Culture is embedded in the language itself — in the way people greet each other, argue, eat, and think.
-Here are 10 things that will help you feel more at home in French-speaking environments.
+Culture is embedded in the language itself: in the way people greet each other, argue, eat, and think.
+Miss the cultural layer, and even grammatically perfect French can come across as slightly off.
+Here are 10 things that will help you feel more at home in French-speaking environments, and avoid the small missteps that mark someone out as a tourist rather than a learner.

 1. La bise is not optional (in France)